Rocket Pro Navigate: Conducting Rapid Research to Uncover AI Use Cases for Mortgage Brokers

 Research Questions

-Because this project was such a great collaborative effort between the product manager, engineering team, design team, and research team, it took multiple meetings to define the roadmap and kick off the project.
-We knew the research needed to be both rapid and informative.
+Because this project was such a great collaborative effort, it took multiple meetings to define the roadmap and kick off the project.
 As discussions continued, we realized that we were running into the same questions that eventually became our research questions:

 1.